Skip to main content

 • loop():

-Scans Wi-Fi networks and retrieves network information, including channel, RSSI, BSSID, and SSID; Counts the number of networks per channel, noise levels, and peak signal strengths; Clears the old graph and draws a new one based on the scan results, including signal strength ellipses and network information text; Prints the number of networks found and the channels with the least noise; Draws the graph baseline and channel numbers; Enters low‑power mode based on conditions.
+Calls drawScanningStatus() before the first scan to show a scanning message and channel axis; Scans Wi-Fi networks and retrieves network information, including channel, RSSI, BSSID, and SSID; Counts the number of networks per channel, noise levels, and peak signal strengths; Clears the old graph and draws a new one based on the scan results, including signal strength ellipses and network information text; Prints the number of networks found and the channels with the least noise on two lines; Draws the graph baseline and channel numbers; Enters low‑power mode based on conditions.

 05_GFX_Clock